 - Call your healthcare provider if you have new or unexplained rash, sores, or other MPV symptoms.

-- There is a vaccine for MPV that the CDC currently recommends for people who have been exposed to MPV and people who may be more likely to get MPV.
+- There is a vaccine for MPV that the CDC currently recommends to anyone that self-identifies as being at risk.

 - Vaccine is currently being given to areas with known MPV